 When Kitty and Aunt Edith arrive at Craven Castle cloaked in the foggy Highland mist, they are greeted by the stoic and stern William played by Michael Pate(The Killer is Loose, Curse of the Undead, an interesting vampire western).

-The curious rules, the rubber matting on the floors, the steps that are more like platforms, the strange sounds and lights, the drastic change in Gerald’s demeanor all work on the spirit of Kitty’s curiosity to find out the truth.
+The curious rules, the rubber matting on the floors, the steps that are more like platforms, the strange sounds, and lights, and the drastic change in Gerald’s demeanor all work on the spirit of Kitty’s curiosity to find out the truth.

-Kitty conspires to send a telegram to her friends in London, one a doctor friend Burt Dilling (John Dodsworth) and invites him and Hillary Brooke as Peggy Lord, and another couple to come to the castle under the guise of them stopping by while touring the Scottish countryside.
-All this a ruse to get Dr. Burt Dilling to check in on his friend Gerald.
+Kitty conspires to send a telegram to her friends in London, one a doctor friend Burt Dilling (John Dodsworth), and invites him and Hillary Brooke as Peggy Lord and another couple to come to the castle under the guise of them stopping by while touring the Scottish countryside.
+All this is a ruse to get Dr. Burt Dilling to check in on his friend Gerald.

 There is a bit of Lovecraftian theme to The Maze which seldom translates well enough on screen yet does give this film enough of an eerie quality, in retrospect.